grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

   setup, for example, a Kubernetes Persistent Volume, that you must update to use the new positions file path.
 * Metrics exposed by the Flow Mode usually match Promtail metrics but will use a different name.
-Make sure that you use the new metric names,for example, in your alerts and dashboards queries.
+Make sure that you use the new metric names, for example, in your alerts and dashboards queries.
 * Note that the logs produced by the Agent will differ from those produced by Promtail.